University College Boat Club (Oxford): Martlet Regatta

 Every year on the Sunday after Summer Eights, the Martlet Club hosts Martlet Regatta.
 This is an opportunity for scratch alumni crews who have never rowed together to race against current students, or to casually paddle with old team mates.

 Dinosaurs and Cassandrians

-Univ members who have rowed or coxed all days of Summer Eights as part of the Men's 1st VIII are entitled to become a member of the Dinosaurs society.
-Similarly, members who have rowed or coxed all days of Summer Eights as part of the Women's 1st VIII are entitled to become a member of the Cassandrians society.
+Univ members who have rowed or coxed all days of Summer Eights as part of the Men's 1st VIII are entitled to become a member of the Dinosaurs dining club.
+Similarly, members who have rowed or coxed all days of Summer Eights as part of the Women's 1st VIII are entitled to become a member of the Cassandrians dining club.
 An annual Dinosaurs and Cassandrians dinner is held (usually in January) where many Old Members return to the college to celebrate Univ rowing alongside other Dinos and Cassies who are still current Univ members.
-The dinner is organised by the Dinos and Cassies Presidents who also help to organise the induction of new members to the society.
+The dinner is organised by the respective dining club Presidents who also help to organise the induction of new members to the society.

-A related club is the Univ Dinosaurs and Cassandrians Ironman Triathlon Club (UDCITC).